-- Assessment
+- " Assessment

-- Therapy
+- " Therapy

-- Referral and Linkages
+- " Referral and Linkages

-4.1.18.
-Crisis Intervention: Professional IP Visit
+4.1.20 Crisis Intervention: Professional IP Visit

 Crisis intervention: Professional IP visit services are the same services as crisis intervention except that the services are provided in a Fee-For-Service or SD/MC IP setting by professional staff.
-Refer to the Service Table or the rules governing the codes associated with this service.
-Claims for Crisis Intervention: Professional IP Visit should be submitted in the same manner as fee-for-service Medi-Cal claims for individual and group providers, as discussed in Section 5.10.0.
+Claims for Mental Health Services: Professional Inpatient (IP) Visit should be submitted in the same manner as fee-for-service Medi-Cal claims for individual and group providers, as discussed in Section 5.10.0.

-4.1.19 Peer Support Services: State Plan Amendment 22-0023
+4.1.21 Peer Support Services: State Plan Amendment 22-0023